 The ceremony was magical.
 I remember everything– especially the part when the pastor said “Presenting for the first time, Mr. and Mrs. Alex Lorens.”
 There was a collective gasp of horror and hilarity as people wondered if, really, I was having him take my name.
 Nope.
 Our pastor was just suffering from a fever/overcome by my amazingness and suggesting that Alex try to get in on some of it.

 The reception was fun and nothing terrible happened.
-The 9,000 feet of fabric I bought to drape over a hideous green wall worked out nicely and our caterer hooked us up with things we didn’t pay for, like crab legs, sushi and oysters on the half shell.
+The 9,000 feet of fabric I bought to drape over a hideous green wall worked out nicely and our caterer hooked us up with things we didn’t pay for, like crab legs, sushi and oysters.
 Angelle was also there, in her cat ears.

 We didn’t smush cake into each other’s faces.
 But I did drink our entire bottle of champagne by myself.
 After drinking like ten other bottles of champagne earlier in the day.

 When we left, our loved ones pelted us with dried lavender that I’d shucked until my hands were raw.
 I imagined it as a mist of wonderfully scented heaven confetti, but it was really like having aromatic missiles launched at our heads.
-There was also a lego in there somewhere.
+There was also a Lego in there somewhere, thanks to one of my brothers.

 That about sums it up.
 I wrote down a million other things to tell you about, but my iCloud fecked up and deleted my notes and I can’t think about it without finding myself unable to breathe because of all the (obviously) brilliant thoughts I lost as a result.
 I have to say– I don’t regret having a wedding.
 I’m glad we didn’t elope, because it was a lot of fun (once I’d stopped crying the day before, over who was going to pick up 7 bags of ice at 3PM.
 Thankfully my Sister-In-Law Moo rescued me from myself by taking away my portfolio of spreadsheets and diagrams so I could go bathe in champagne and fruit snacks).